Money in India

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices dropped 0.13% in January compared to the previous month, contrasting the 1.21% increase in December.
+Consumer prices dropped 0.73% in February compared to the previous month, after falling 0.13% in January.

-The composite Purchasing Managers’ Index (PMI) produced by IHS Markit jumped to 56.3 in January, up from 53.7 in December and representing the highest reading in seven years.
+The composite Purchasing Managers’ Index (PMI) produced by IHS Markit climbed to 57.6 in February from 56.3 in January, representing the highest reading in eight years.